Last Updated on August 4, 2021 by pirie

 What will happen then?

 You will revert to perform it the way you always have.
 Simply put, it is an ingrained pathway in your brain.

 When youngsters experience growth, they can explain their awkwardness simply because their bodies are now longer and denser than their brains remember them to be.

 You try taping a six-inch extension of wood to the end of each of your arms and see how much stuff you bang into!

 Kids going through growth are awkward for a reason: the central nervous system, which is responsible for all movement, no longer has a grasp of where the body is about peripheral objects and to itself.

 So, you have a growing athlete who is 14 years old.

-How many times have you seen or heard those ‘qualified’ fitness professionals state that this is the age at which young athletes should start training hard for speed, power, and hypertrophy?
+How often have you seen or heard those ‘qualified’ fitness professionals state that this is the age at which young athletes should start training hard for speed, power, and hypertrophy?

 Load up the weights (or better yet, put them on strength machines where they will be ‘safe’), start counting out the plyometric drills, and let’s get this kid onto the high-speed treadmill for some speed/anaerobic conditioning!